ibm-cloud-docs/cephaas/getting_help_and_support.md

 If you still can't resolve the problem, you can open a support case.
-For more information, see [Creating support cases](/docs/get-support?topic=get-support-open-case).
-And, if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback).
+For more information, see [Creating support cases](/docs/get-support?topic=get-support-open-case){: external}.
+And, if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback){: external}.